Registering yourself to use a drone or model aircraft

 The operator is responsible for making sure that only people with a valid flyer ID use their drone or model aircraft.

-They must label their drones and model aircraft with their operator ID.
+- label their drones and model aircraft with their operator ID

 You must be 18 or over to register for an operator ID.

-If you’re responsible for drones or model aircraft, but will not fly them you’ll need to register as a non-flying operator.
+If you’re responsible for drones or model aircraft, but will not fly them you can register as an operator only.
 For example, if you’re responsible for your child’s drone.